 - Car parking facilities for employees within 1km of a commercial parking station, and

-- That commercial car park charges more than the car parking threshold ($8.95 for year ended 31 March 2020)
+- That commercial car park charges more than the car parking threshold ($9.15 for the year ended 31 March 2021)

 a taxable car parking fringe benefit will arise unless the employer is a small business and able to access the car parking exemption.

 The draft ruling is not finalised as yet but the ATO has stated it intends to apply the new definitions from 1 April 2021.
 If you provide car parking facilities to team members, it is important that you either:

 - Are certain you are able to access the small business exemption (which has a more generous turnover threshold of less than $50m from 1 April 2021 onwards); or